xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

-[02/2026] An **<span style="color: red;">MSCA Postdoctoral Fellowship</span>** application that I supervised has been successfully awarded.
+[02/2026] An **<span style="color: red;">Marie Sklodowska-Curie Postdoctoral Fellowship</span>** application that I supervised has been successfully awarded.
 This year’s MSCA call was exceptionally competitive, with a success rate of below 10%.
-The fellow will be based in my lab.
+The fellow will join my lab shortly.

 [01/2026] Our paper "[Three-stage progressive modality reweighting and interaction framework for robust RGB-T tracking](https://www.sciencedirect.com/science/article/abs/pii/S0950705126001966)" has been accepted to **Knowledge-Based Systems**.